 "Like I said, just watch where you're walking next time, Fredbag," Sam said.
 She brought up a fist and smacked it into the palm of her hand, cracking her knuckles in a loud, disgusting manner.
 "Or I'll punch the fudge out of your face."
 She leaned in closer.
 Freddie leaned away farther.
 "Got it?"

 The terror in his dark brown eyes said it all.
 He tried his best to make it seem like he wasn't intimidated by her threat, though, which was just what she was expecting him to do.
 He straightened his shoulders and scoffed at her, swatting away her fist.
-It was kind of funny how he was so obviously trying to come off as all manly and tough.
+It was kind of funny to see that he was so obviously trying to come off all manly and tough.

 "Yeah, okay," he said sarcastically.
 "Whatever you say, Sam."

-She suddenly reached up and thumped him on the forehead.
+She reached up and thumped him on the forehead.

 "Ow!"
-Freddie cried, throwing a hand onto the spot where she'd just hit him.
+Freddie cried, throwing a hand over his forehead.
 "Geez, Sam, why are you being extra abusive towards me today?"

 "'Cause I'm bored and your pain amuses me," Sam said simply.

-She decided that now was a pretty good time to do what she'd secretly been planning to do this whole time.
-In one quick move, she walked away from Freddie, and as she passed by him, she slammed her backpack into him, hard.
-He screamed as he crashed into the lockers with a satisfying metallic slam.
-He fell to the ground, coughing and groaning in agony.
+She decided that now was the perfect time to do what she'd secretly been planning to do this whole time.
+In one quick move, she walked away from Freddie, and, as she passed by him, she slammed her backpack into him, hard.
+He screamed as he crashed into the lockers and fell to the ground, coughing and groaning in agony.
 Sam whipped herself around and looked down to see him curled up on the floor, clutching his sides.

 "Well, my work here is done.
 Mama's gonna go get herself some fishsticks now," she said.
 "Peace, Benson!"